 8:00 AM-11:00 AM: Annual Breakfast and Oratorical Competition

-Scholarships are awarded each year to deserving high school seniors from the High Point community who demonstrate excellent moral, academic, and civic leadership in the true spirit of Dr. Martin Luther King, Jr. Tickets are $15 per person.
-Churches only can purchase tables (seats 8 people) for $100 before December 31, 2017 and $120 after.
+Scholarships are awarded each year to deserving high school seniors from the High Point community who demonstrate excellent moral, academic, and civic leadership skills in the true spirit of Dr. Martin Luther King, Jr. Tickets are $15 per person.
+Churches only can purchase tables (seats 8 people) for $100 before December 31, 2018 and $120 after.
+This event will be held in the High Point Community Center, across the street from Courtyard by Marriott.
 For more information or tickets, call New Bethel Baptist Church at 336-887-1061.
-No tickets will be sold at the door.

 11:00 AM-12:30 PM: HPU Worship Service- Charles E. Hayworth, Sr. Memorial Chapel